Interviewed by Dawson Turner

 I think it is.
 You said your main staff has been there the whole four years?

 Yeah.
 So, essentially, I kind of did everything the opposite of how you're supposed to [make] most bars run.
 We essentially paid everybody not the $2.13 rate that you can legally pay bar staff on purpose.
-It wasn't an economic decision; It was a moral decision.
+It wasn't an economic decision; it was a moral decision.
 I've worked a million service industry jobs; I know that shit sucks.
 And so, I think because I was so proactive on treating people like human beings, I guess, no one ever left.
 I think in the total five years, I think we had like 13 or 14 employees, which is probably like what bars go through of just like turnover in a year.
 So I was pretty proud of that.
 I think that's huge.

 What do you think attracted people to the space?

-I wanted to make a disco bar but it was like a secret punk bar [that] just happened to play like, gay dance music, because that's what I like.
+I wanted to make a disco bar but it was like a secret punk bar [that] just happened to play gay dance music, because that's what I like.
 But it's still like, we have the punk rock ethos.

 You did a remix of Bjork’s “Hyperballad” that I’ll never forget.
 I couldn’t believe it.

-[Laughs] You can mask a song that maybe of the crowds gonna know into like an instrumental that 80% of the people know, and then you get like 60% of the people, which I feel like is a pretty good percentage for playing a Bjork song in a dance club.
+[Laughs] You can mask a song that maybe half the crowds gonna know, into like an instrumental that 80% of the people know, and then you get like 60% of the people, which I feel like is a pretty good percentage for playing a Bjork song in a dance club.
 I think that a lot of people won't do that, because they're like, well, ‘we got to have 90% of people like every song.’
 And I was like, nah, dude, that's fucking boring as shit.
 That's a bullshit ass wedding DJ.

 Another thing: I like your dance floor photos.
 I like them a lot.